jenkinsci/insightappsec-plugin/help.md

 1. From the Jenkins homepage, select "Manage Jenkins"
 2. Select "Manage Plugins"; only available to Jenkins administrators
 3. Under the "Available" tab, search for `InsightAppSec` and select the checkbox to select its
-4. Select "Install withou restart"
+4. Select "Install without restart"

 Additionally, the plugin can be installed by manually building the hpi file and uploading to your Jenkins installation.
 For more information, see https://plugins.jenkins.io/insightappsec